 If you’re new to tarot, then you might be as overwhelmed as I was when I started.
 Remember – there’s no right or wrong way to learn or read tarot.
 There’s only YOUR way.

-STEP ONE: Get a great tarot deck.
+First, get a great tarot deck.

 I hope you have The Simple Tarot Deck, but any deck will do.
 For beginners, I strongly recommend a deck based on the Rider-Waite-Smith symbolism, like the Rider-Waite deck from U.S. Games or the Llewellyn’s Classic Tarot deck.
 I personally prefer the images on the Llewellyn’s Classic deck, but the U.S. Games Rider-Waite deck is more popular.
 The Simple Tarot Deck uses the same symbols as the Rider-Waite and the Llewellyn’s Classic decks, but is more modern in theme and design.

-STEP TWO: Get or create a disposable tarot deck.
+Get or create a disposable tarot deck.

 This can be a second copy of your “main” deck or you can photocopy your tarot deck onto cardstock and use that.
 You’ll want to have a deck you can write on, color all over, take notes with, and generally treat like flashcards.
 You’ll destroy this deck in the process of making it yours, so don’t choose something “too beautiful” or too precious.